No topic

 – 2.99% fee on foreign transactions

-– Reward value is modest compared to other schemes
+– Reward value is modest compared with some premium rewards cards

-– Cash withdrawals incur additional fees and high interest charges
+– Cash withdrawals can involve additional fees and interest charges

 6. Halifax Clarity Credit Card